Segun Arinze: Early life and education

-He is the eldest of seven children born to Lydia Padonu.
-He is descent of Badagry, Lagos State.
-He attended Victory College of Commerce in Ilorin, then proceeded to Taba Commercial College in Kaduna State to complete his secondary education.
-He studied Dramatic Arts at Obafemi Awolowo University.
-He is popularly known as Black Arrow which he gained from a role he played in the 1996 classic movie "Silent Night" a film by the late filmmaker Chico Ejiro.
+Segun was born on 24 September 1965 to Lydia Padonou in Onitsha, Anambra State.
+He is the eldest of seven children.
+He hails from Badagry, Lagos State.
+He attended Victory College of Commerce Edidi in kwara, then proceeded to Taba Commercial College in Kaduna State to complete his secondary education.
+He studied Dramatic Arts at Obafemi Awolowo University in Ile-Ife, Osun State.
+He is popularly known as "Black Arrow" which he gained from a role he played in the 1996 classic movie "Silent Night" a film by the late filmmaker Chico Ejiro.

-He was married to fellow Nollywood actress Anne Njemanze, which later became a short-lived marriage.
+He was married to fellow Nollywood actress Anne Njemanze.
 The couple has one daughter, Renny Morenike, who was born on 10 May.

 Career

 Segun Arinze started his career professionally as a singer and an actor.
 It was singing that first shot him into prominence, and that was after the release of his debut album, Dream, which was not particularly a commercial success.
 He started his acting career in Ilorin.
 Outside acting movies, Segun also is an acting coach and currently works with a prestigious African international film festival passing his knowledge on to the next generation of actors.